 We partnered with a family-owned Mexican business employing about 100 local men and women to create La Marca handbags.
 They are proud to be keeping alive traditional leather-making skills and providing training and employment.

 Mexico is one of the world’s largest suppliers of leather and hand tooling is a specialist craft that is handed down within families.

-Artisan and business owner Alejandro started working with leather more than 20 years ago, first studying pattern making and sewing, then working with established pattern cutters.
+Alejandro Yeo started working with leather more than 20 years ago, first studying pattern making and sewing, then working with established pattern cutters.